patternfly/patternfly-react/packages/react-core/src/components/Toolbar/examples/Toolbar.md

 ## Examples

-### Items
+### Toolbar items

-Toolbar items are individual components that can be placed inside of a toolbar.
-Buttons or select lists are examples of items.
-(Note: This example does not demonstrate the desired responsive behavior of the toolbar.
-That is handled in later examples.)
+A toolbar can contain multiple toolbar items, like filters and buttons.

+Note: This example does not demonstrate responsive toolbar behavior.
+Responsive toolbars are shown in the [examples with toggle groups and filters](/components/toolbar#examples-with-toggle-groups-and-filters).

 ```ts file="./ToolbarItems.tsx"

 ```

-### Adjusting item spacers
+### Toolbar item spacers

+You may adjust the space between toolbar items to arrange them into groups.
+Read our spacers documentation to learn more about using spacers.

+Items are spaced “16px” apart by default.
+To adjust the size of the space between items, use the `spacer` property of each `<ToolbarItem>`.
+You can set the `spacer` value at multiple breakpoints, including "default", "md", "lg", "xl", and "2xl".
+Available `spacer` values include "spacerNone", "spacerSm", "spacerMd", or "spacerLg" into each breakpoint.

 ```ts file="./ToolbarSpacers.tsx"

 ```

-### Adjusting item widths
+### Toolbar items with adjusted widths

+You can adjust the width of toolbar items so that they better fit the size of their container.

+The default width of a toolbar item is “100px”.
+To adjust an item’s width, use the `widths` property of the `<ToolbarItem>`.
+You can set the “px” value at multiple breakpoints, including "default", "sm", "md", "lg, "xl", and "2xl".

 ```ts file="./ToolbarWidths.tsx"

 ```

-### Adjusting toolbar inset
+### With adjusted inset

+To adjust a toolbar’s inset, use the `inset` property.
+You can set the inset value at multiple breakpoints, including "default", "md", "lg, "xl", and "2xl".
+Inset values include “insetNone”, “insetSm”, “insetMd”, “insetLg”, “insetXl”, and “inset2xl”.

 ```ts file="./ToolbarInsets.tsx"

 ```

-### Sticky
+### Sticky toolbar

+To lock a toolbar and prevent it  from scrolling with other content, use a sticky toolbar.

+In the following example, toggle the "is toolbar sticky" checkbox to see the difference between a sticky and non-sticky toolbar.

 ```ts file="./ToolbarSticky.tsx"
 ```

-### Groups
+### With groups of items

-Often, it makes sense to group sets of like items to create desired associations and to enable items to respond together to changes in viewport width.
-(Note: This example does not demonstrate the desired responsive behavior of the toolbar.
-That is handled in later examples.)
+You can group similar items together to create desired associations and to enable items to respond to changes in viewport width together.

+Note: This example does not demonstrate responsive toolbar behavior.
+Responsive toolbars are shown in the [examples with toggle groups and filters](/components/toolbar#examples-with-toggle-groups-and-filters).

 ```ts file="./ToolbarGroups.tsx"

 ```
 ## Examples with toggle groups and filters

-A toggle group can be used when you want to collapse a set of items into an overlay panel at a certain breakpoint.
-This allows complex toolbars with multiple items and groups of items to be responsive.
-A toggle group is useful for containing filter controls, for example.
-When the toolbar responds to adapt to a mobile viewport, the contents contained in a toggle group will collapse into an overlay panel that can be toggled by clicking the Filter icon.
+The following examples use toggle groups to allow for more responsive and complex toolbars with multiple items and groups of items.
+To visualize responsive toolbar behavior in the following examples, resize the browser to a smaller screen width.

 ### Component managed toggle groups

+A toggle group allows you to collapse a set of items into an overlay panel at a certain breakpoint.
+For example, when a toggle group contains filter controls, its contents will collapse into an overlay panel when the toolbar adapts to a change in the viewport size.
+The contents can be toggled by selecting the filter icon in the overlay panel.

 ```ts file="./ToolbarComponentManagedToggleGroups.tsx"